OluyiJustina/Lita-Capstone-Project-2-/README.md

 - Non of the subscribers in the Eastern region canceled their service, the company might want to find out its strategy in that region, then implementing it in other regions.
 - Likewise, the company could increase its market strategies for Basic subscription type, since it contributed larger percent of the overall Revenue.
 - The company could also identify gaps in product offering.
-Like for the last quarter of 2023, **Premium** recorded no active subscriber.
+Like for the last quarter of 2023, **Premium** recorded no active subscriber same as **Standard** - this has no subscriber at all for the 2023.

 ### Timeline:
 - Data analysis: